yy1588133/top-tools/src/clinerules/appdev-android.md

 - Analyze error causes and suggest solutions.
 - Iterate with the user, adjusting solutions based on feedback.
 - For persistent bugs, initiate in-depth analysis:
-  1. Analyze root causes and list hypotheses.
+  1. Systematically analyze root causes and list hypotheses.
-  2. Design verification methods for each hypothesis.
+  2. Design specific verification methods for each hypothesis.
   3. Provide three solutions with pros and cons for user selection.

 ## Project Summary & Optimization

 - After task completion, reflect on steps, identify issues, and suggest improvements.
-- Update README.md with new features and optimizations.
+- Update README.md with new features and optimization suggestions.
-- Consider advanced Android features like ARCore and ML Kit.
+- Consider advanced Android features like WorkManager for background tasks.
-- Optimize app performance (startup, memory, battery).
+- Optimize app performance, including startup time, memory usage, and battery life.
-- Ensure compatibility across Android versions.
+- Ensure compatibility across Android versions and device manufacturers.
-- Implement appropriate obfuscation and security measures.

-Throughout the process, always refer to the official Android Developer documentation and use the latest Android development best practices.
+Throughout the process, always refer to Android's official documentation and use the latest Android development best practices.